alikagupta/BSE_Portfolio_2025/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kZ0Yr-viwl8?si=Qh_XLWgTdqZkQEg_" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 My second milestone consisted of attaching the device to a knee brace (in a temporary manner) and calibrating the threshold values for the sensors based on that.
 I also added averaging for the sensor data so it would be more consistent and precise.
 You can choose how many values to average in a moving average (right now it is set at 50).
-I was able to attach everything with rubber bands and took some time to find the best placement for the flex sensor, which I determined to be under the knee, since it was the most accurate.
+I was able to attach everything with rubber bands and took some time to find the best placement for the flex sensor, which I determined to be under the knee, since it was the most accurate (see Second milestone code in appendix).
 There weren't too many technical changes from the first milestone.
 I also added a button to change the threshold of the flex sensor, a power button, and a potentiometer that changes the frequency of the beeps.

 I had a lot of trouble with the regression for converting the flex sensor's raw value to degrees.
 I tried linear, quadratic, exponential, and logarithmic regressions.
 In the end I decided that the regression wouldn't work because only the quadratic regression had a pretty high R squared value (it was ~0.99 compared to the ~0.89 of the rest) and since quadratic equations aren't one-to-one, solving for x in terms of y gave me two seperate equations, which I couldn't put together in a peacewise function without it failing the vertical line test.
 I also tried flipping the x and y values, but then none of the regressions were accurate.
 Ultimately, I shifted that to a system with 4 pre-set flex sensor threshold levels, where the user could choose between them with a button.